 Easy To Get Spares

-Saniflo fit their toilets with pumps that can flush waste matter over 100 feet.
-They also have a pump height of over 10 feet, making them the perfect model to fit in a basement.
+Saniflo fit their toilets with powerful pumps that can move waste over 100 feet.
+They also have a pump height of over 10 feet, making them an ideal choice to fit in a basement.

 What We Don't Like

-Some people have reported that this toilet has one of the noisiest flush actions of any in its class.
-This could be a problem if you use the toilet in the middle of the night.
+Some users have complained that this toilet has one of the loudest flushes among macerating models.
+This could be a problem if you use it at night, especially in a cramped RV or boat.

 Product Specs